 - Montechiarugolo, on the slopes of the Tuscan-Emilian Apennines

-- Fiumalbo, a jewel of stones at the foot of Monte Cimone
+- Fiumalbo, a gem at the foot of Monte Cimone

 - Brisighella, the cradle of hospitality